 Mr. Flores earned his undergraduate degree from the University of Southern California (USC).
 He received his J.D. from USC Gould School of Law where he was a co-chairman of the U.S.C.
 La Raza Law Students Association.
 He is a member of the National Association of College and University Attorneys.

 Ann Martin is an Associate General Counsel specializing in labor and employment law and is the group lead for the Education and Workforce Practice Group.
 Ms. Martin previously worked at Caltech as the Director of Employee Relations.
-Prior to joining Caltech, she was an Associate at the law firm of Paul, Hastings, Janofsky & Walker practicing in its Labor and Employment Group.
+Prior to joining Caltech, she was was in private practice specializing in labor and employment.

 Ms. Martin earned her undergraduate degree in History from UCLA.
 She received her J.D. cum laude from Loyola Law School where she was a member of the International and Comparative Law Review.
 She is admitted to practice in California.

 Tina M. Tran is an Associate General Counsel specializing in litigation and employment matters.
 Ms. Tran is a member of the Education and Workforce Group and the Litigation and Risk Management Practice Group.
-Prior to joining Caltech's Office of the General Counsel, Ms. Tran was a litigation and employment partner of Orrick, Herrington & Sutcliffe, LLP where she specialized in counseling and litigation on all areas of employment law and complex commercial business litigation.
+Prior to joining Caltech's Office of the General Counsel, Ms. Tran was a litigation and employment partner in private practice where she specialized in counseling and litigation on all areas of employment law and complex commercial business litigation.